pkerpedjiev/emptypipes/_posts/2015-02-15-selectable-force-directed-graph.md

 <script src="/js/d3_selectable_force_directed_graph.js"></script>
 <script>selectableForceDirectedGraph();</script>

-The selection process is made to emulate the semantics of selection and dragging that is seen in most file managers and is thus familiar to most users of desktop computers:
+The selection process is made to emulate the behaviour of selection and dragging that is seen in most file managers and is thus familiar to most users of desktop computers: